-Right now, we recommend only the standard brands of red heat lamps such as Sylvania, General Electric, Philips, SLi, Havel, and Feat.
+Right now, we only recommend the standard brands of red heat lamps such as Sylvania, General Electric, Philips, SLi, Satco, Havel, and Feat.
 Avoid the ver inexpensive Westinghouse bulbs, which have been cheapened.
-We do not recommend Therabulb or Rubylux bulbs because we have not tested them.
-They claim to be better than others, but they cost considerably more than the others.
+We do not recommend Therabulb or Rubylux bulbs.

 We also do not recommend TDP lamps, halogen lamps, and clear rather than red heat lamps.
 These are not helpful for development.
 LED lamps are not harmful, but they are not powerful enough.